 John Kane (1860-1934)

-We Perform John Kane art authentication.
-John Kane appraisal.
-John Kane certificates of authenticity (COA).
-John Kane analysis, research, scientific tests, full art authentications.
+We perform John Kane art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your John Kane or we will sell it for you.

 John Kane was an American painter of Naïve art.
 Kane was born to Irish parents in West Calder, Scotland.
 When Kane was still young his father died.
 Kane left school to work in shale mines for a paraffin company.
 Kane often experimented with paraffin and made molds out of the hot, malleable material.